wp-plugins/freshdesk-support/readme.txt

 4. This shows the comment link in the ticket description.

 == Changelog ==
+= 1.8 =
+  Security fix for open redirect vulnerablity.
+Now users are required to configure all the portal urls in the settings page.
 = 1.7 =
   Added option to enable/disable sso.
   Logging out of wordpress no longer logs out the Freshdesk session.